cmsg-icl/crystal_shape_control/CRYSTAL_job_sub_ARCHER2/README.md

-# Crystal job submitter - Imperial Cluster version
+# Crystal job submitter - ARCHER2 version

-Crystal job submitter for [Imperial Cluster](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/), PBS job scheduler.
+Crystal job submitter for [ARCHER2](https://www.archer2.ac.uk/), Slurm job scheduler.
+Similar to the PBS version on Imperial HPC.

 ## Install

-1. Use `scp -r` to upload this folder to any sub-directory of `${HOME}` on the cluster.
+1. Use `scp -r` to upload this folder to any sub-directory of `/work/` on the cluster.
 2. Enter the folder and execute the script `setup.sh`.
 3. Following the instructions, specify the directory of job submitter and the directory of executables.
 4. Type `source ~/.bashrc` to implement user-defined commands.